rollkit/docs/tutorials/gm-world.md

   total: "0"
 ```

-## Next steps
+## 🎉 Next steps

 Congratulations!
 You've built a local rollup that posts to a
-local Celestia devnet.
-In the next tutorial, you can learn
-how to post data to Celestia's Arabica devnet.
+local DA network.
+So far so good, keep diving deeper if you like it.
+Good luck!